CitiesWithNature is proud to host UrbanByNature

 Register now to join CitiesWithNature, the growing global network of cities who are on the journey to mainstreaming nature through the Nature Pathway, and enjoy the added-value support from the UrbanbyNature programme along the way.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730222.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No 730222 and 776604.

 By prioritising, restoring, conserving, and planning with urban nature, collective action at the local level will contribute to the sustainability and resilience of our urban habitats.